alizain-c/alizain-c/README.md

 ## Hey there, I'm Ali Zain! 👋

 - 📚 I'm a second-year student at the University of Houston studying Computer Science and Math!
-- 🔭 I’m currently the VP of CodeRED at CougarCS (University of Houston's Largest Student-led CS Organization)
+- 🔭 I’m currently the VP of CodeRED at CougarCS (University of Houston's Largest Student-led CS Organization).
+- 🌱 I’m currently a student, full-stack developer, software engineer and an ML/AI/DS Enthusiast
 - 😄 I enjoy playing soccer, binge-watching Netflix, hanging out with friends, and of course, coding!
 - ⚡ Fun fact: I spent most of my life living in Bombay, India! 🇮🇳